 Dilated cardiomyopathy can be thought of as heart failure in ferrets.
 Symptoms ferret owners might see include weakness, lethargy, coughing, and an increased respiratory rate (breathing fast).
 This is because the heart is working harder due to the disease process.
 The disease may be difficult to diagnose at first unless your vet hears a heart murmur or you have an echocardiogram performed.
 Medications may be prescribed to decrease how much effort the heart has to make to pump blood but there is no cure for dilated cardiomyopathy.

 While diabetes causes blood sugar to spike, insulinoma causes a ferret's blood sugar to drop.
 One might think of this disease as the opposite of diabetes since it creates an overactive pancreas.
-Like diabetes, diet may play an important role in this disease of ferrets.
+Like diabetes, the diet may play an important role in this disease of ferrets.
 The cells of the pancreas develop tumors that secrete more insulin than is necessary for a ferret, therefore the glucose (blood sugar) level drops and the ferret becomes lethargic.
 If the blood sugar drops too low, seizures, coma, and death can occur which makes this disease so scary.

 Signs of insulinoma in a ferret are usually excessive sleeping, lethargy, slobbering or pawing at the roof of the mouth or dragging their hindlimb legs.
 A simple blood sugar test at the vet's office typically diagnoses this tumor of the pancreas and steroids are usually prescribed.
 Surgery is sometimes performed to remove part of the ferret's pancreas and may allow a ferret to no longer require medication and regulate their own glucose levels once again.
 Diet also plays a huge role in the success of managing a ferret with insulinoma since regular spikes in blood sugar from eating may stress the pancreas more, leading to poor disease management.

 Ferret Gastrointestinal Obstruction